Uproar in Parliament over withdrawal of SPG cover to Rahul, Sonia Gandhi

 New Delhi, Nov 19: The Congress leaders raised slogans and walked out of the Lok Sabha over the withdrawal of SPG cover to Congress chief Sonia Gandhi and her son Rahul Gandhi.

 Congress leader in Lok Sabha Adhir Ranjan Chowdhury raked up the issue of the withdrawal of SPG cover from the Gandhi family.
-The Congress gave the notice to move an adjournment motion in the Lok Sabha against the withdrawal of Special Protection Group (SPG).
+Congress gave the notice to move an adjournment motion in the Lok Sabha against the withdrawal of the Special Protection Group (SPG).

 "They (Gandhis) are not ordinary protectees.
 What happened suddenly that their SPG was removed?
 Why was there a need for the withdrawal," Chowdhury questioned.